PetitSamuel/computer_vision/README.md

 ## Assignment 2
 Detect within a video for each frame which post boxes have and don't have mail.
 Also detect when the view is obfuscated

+See PDF reports for explanations & image of the processing done.